 He couldn’t think.
 Only shook his head.
 Choked again.

-Celia, too, shook her head, as if reading his thought.
-Wiped her own tear-stained face.
-Took his hand.
-Her lips trembled and she spoke, reaching into memory for the words of her mother, the tongue she had used as a child when it was only them, family and neighbors, the tongue she’d been ashamed to speak since leaving her home.
+Celia, too, shook her head, as if reading his mind.
+She wiped her own tear-stained face, took his hand.
+Her lips trembled and she spoke, reaching into memory for the words of her mother, the tongue she had used as a child when it was only them, family and neighbors, the tongue she’d been ashamed to speak since leaving home.